 In this article we will get familiar with:

 - Disc valve diffuser.

 - Purpose and need of valve diffuser

-- How diffuser helps for noise reduction?
+- How does a diffuser help with noise reduction?

-- Working method of diffuser.
+- The working method of a diffuser.

 Featured Post: Difference between PSV and PRV (PSV vs PRV)